-Avoiding stomach illness, traveler’s diarrhea or as commonly known, “Montezuma’s Revenge”, is one of the things to have in mind if this is the first time you visit Mexico.
-This country is magical, and its food is so good that UNESCO decided that it had to declare it as Immaterial Heritage of Humankind.
-However, as delicious as it is, Mexican food can be a bit strong for some foreigners and if you are not used to it, you might want to follow a few considerations.
+Avoiding stomach illness, traveler’s diarrhea, or, as commonly known, “Montezuma’s Revenge” is one of the things to have in mind if this is the first time you visit Mexico.
+This country is magical, and its food is so good that UNESCO decided that it had to declare it as an Immaterial Heritage of Humankind.
+However, as delicious as it is, Mexican food can be a bit strong for some foreigners, and if you are not used to it, you might want to follow a few considerations.
 It is important to keep in mind that the “Montezuma Revenge” is usually caused by bacteria found in water and food.

 Some people believe that this is because Mexicans improperly handle and store food, but that’s completely wrong!
 How could the creators of the first cuisine considered Immaterial Heritage of Humankind don’t know how to handle food?
 The truth is that Mexicans eat all kinds of things, and they don’t get any “Montezuma Revenge” because their organisms are used to these bacteria.

 But that’s not a reason to not enjoy the fascinating and colorful dishes of traditional Mexican cuisine.
 Any established restaurant in major tourist destinations throughout the country is as reliable as those in the States or Canada.
 Remember that these towns make a living from tourism, so they understand the importance of avoiding health-related issues.
 Street food is a completely different story.
 Even when some of the best things you can eat in Mexico come from street vendors, you may want to avoid eating on the streets unless having a strong recommendation from a reliable source.